zaidmasri/zon-crawler/README.md

 - [x] Verified Purchase
 - [x] Found Helpful
+- [ ] Iterate over all review pages
+  - [ ] changing the filter input
+  - [ ] check if review is recorded already and within start and end date requirements
 - [ ] If Pictures Exist
 - [ ] If Video Exist
 - [ ] Grab Links for Picture